 LAND 112C Landscape Drawing and Presentation Techniques 2-2-3

 This course focuses on learning the fundamentals of landscape design drawing necessary to graphically communicate design ideas.
 Students will learn techniques to improve line quality, lettering, sketching, rendering and drawing layout.
 Black and white and color media will be used.
 These drawing and rendering techniques will be used to create presentation quality site plans, elevations and perspectives.
 The use of computers as a means in creating presentation drawings will be introduced.

 This course introduces the student to the field of landscaping architecture.
 Lectures, reading and problem-solving exercises provide a basic overview of historical, philosophical and technical aspects of the profession of landscaping architecture.
 The course will also explore how design, site environment and legislation affect the design process.

 This course will introduce and examine the principles and practices required to create a sustainable environment.
 Issues facing communities locally and globally will be examined and discussed.
 Emphasis will be placed on methods used to create landscapes that improve the environment by conserving resources and reducing chemical application.
 Students will learn how site design, plant selection, and pest and water management practices influence the sustainability of the designed landscape.
-(Prerequisites: LD 102, LD 112, and LD 220)
+(Prerequisites: LAND 102C, LAND 112C, and LAND 220C)

 LAND 290 Senior Project/Internship 0-12-4